 The Credit Facility is collateralized by substantially all of our assets and is guaranteed by (1) all of our existing and future domestic significant subsidiaries (other than our majority-owned subsidiary, TrellisWare Technologies, Inc., and ViaSat-1 Holdings, LLC (and any of their respective subsidiaries)), (2) each of the following entities: ViaSat Satellite Ventures, LLC, ViaSat Credit Corp, ViaSat Satellite Ventures U.S. I, LLC, ViaSat Satellite Ventures U.S. II, LLC, VSV I Holdings, LLC, WildBlue Holding, Inc., WildBlue Communications, Inc. and WB Holdings 1 LLC and (3) all subsidiaries which own or beneficially hold, directly or indirectly, any interest in ViaSat-1 Holdings, LLC and its subsidiaries.
-Under the Credit Facility, a "significant subsidiary" is defined as a subsidiary that either (1) had net income for the preceding fiscal year in excess of 5% of our consolidated net income for that period or (2) had net assets as of the end of the preceding fiscal year in excess of 5% of our consolidated net assets as of such date.
+Under the Credit Facility, a "significant subsidiary" is defined as a subsidiary that either (1) had net income for the preceding fiscal year in excess of 5% of our consolidated net income for that period or (2) had net assets as of the end of the preceding fiscal year in excess of 5% of our consolidated net.

 The Credit Facility contains financial covenants regarding a maximum leverage ratio, a maximum senior secured leverage ratio and a minimum interest coverage ratio.
 In addition, the Credit Facility contains covenants that restrict, among other things, our ability to incur additional debt, sell assets, make investments and acquisitions, make capital expenditures, grant liens, pay dividends and make certain other restricted payments.
 On December 14, 2009, we amended the Credit Facility to clarify the calculation of EBITDA following the completion of the WildBlue acquisition.
 On March 15, 2010 we further amended the Credit Facility to, among other things, (1) increase the aggregate amount of letters of credit that may be issued from \$25.0 million to \$35.0 million, (2) permit us to request an increase in the revolving loan commitment under the Credit Facility of up to \$90.0 million, (3) increase the basket for permitted indebtedness for capital lease obligations from \$10.0 million to \$50.0 million, (4) increase the maximum permitted leverage ratio and senior secured leverage ratio, (5) decrease the minimum permitted interest coverage ratio, and (6) increase certain baskets under the Credit Facility for permitted investments and capital expenditures.
-On March 23, 2010, we increased the amount of our revolving line of credit under the Credit Facility from \$210.0 million to \$275.0 million.
+On March 23, 2010, we increased the amount of our revolving line of credit under the Credit Facility form \$210.0 million to \$275.0 million.

 The information set forth above regarding our Credit Facility is a summary.
 It does not purport to be complete and is qualified in its entirety by reference to the documents governing the Credit Facility, including the definitions of certain terms therein.
-We have filed with the SEC: (1) the Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Quarterly Report on Form 10-Q for the quarter ended July 3, 2009, (2) the First Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 8-K filed with the SEC on October 2, 2009, (3) the Second Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 8-K filed with the SEC on October 9, 2009, (4) the letter agreement as an exhibit to our Quarterly Report on Form 10-Q for the quarter ended January 1, 2010, and (5) the Fourth Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 8-K filed with the SEC on March 17, 2010.
+We have filed with the SEC: (1) the Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Quarterly Report on Form 10-Q for the quarter ended July 3, 2009, (2) the First Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 8-K filed with the SEC on October 2, 2009, (3) the Second Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 10-Q for the quarter ended January 1, 2010, and (5) the Fourth Amendment to Fourth Amended and Restated Revolving Loan Agreement as an exhibit to our Current Report on Form 8-K filed with the SEC on March 17, 2010.